How To Resolve Issues or DisputesApril 15, 2018

 Swim England Friends are in place for all general queries relation to the Judicial process (set out below) and assistance with internal disputes such as alleged breaches of the Club Constitution / Rules, Code of Ethics, and Codes of Conduct.

-- Raise a concern about a child or young person
+- Raise a concern about a child or adult at risk of harm

-Our Child Safeguarding Team can help if you are worried or concerned about a child or young person.
-Please remember you do not have to decide whether your concern is or is not a child protection or child safeguarding issue.
-In addition there is a separate ASA Child Welfare Complaints Procedure.
+Our Safeguarding Team can help if you are worried or concerned about a child or adult who is being harmed, or at risk of harm.
+Please remember you do not have to decide whether or not your concern is a safeguarding issue, and our trained team will respond to all concerns with care and sensitivity.
 Further information is available on our Wavepower Safeguarding page.

 - Resolve a concern about coaching